clojure-emacs/cider/CONTRIBUTING.md

 # Contributing

-If you discover issues, have ideas for improvements or new features, or want to contribute a new module, please report them to the [issue tracker][1] of the repository or submit a pull request.
+If you discover issues, have ideas for improvements or new features, please report them to the [issue tracker][1] of the repository or submit a pull request.
 Please, try to follow these guidelines when you do so.

 ## Issue reporting